SynapseFI/demo.slackbot/samples.md

 ## Slackbot commands
-Enter these commands in Slack when @Synapse is in channel.
+Enter these commands in Slack when @synapse is in the channel.

 #### Help
 ```